qbicsoftware/openbis20-scripts/README.md

 To completely exclude some dataset information from being transferred, a file ('--blacklist') containing dataset codes (from openBIS) can be specified. //TODO do this for samples/sample types

+In order to store links to the newly created SEEK objects in the source openBIS instance, the following sample type is needed:

+    Sample Type Code: EXTERNAL_LINK
+    Property: LINK_TYPE (VARCHAR)
+    Property: URL (VARCHAR)

+EXTERNAL_LINK samples are added to transferred experiments and samples and point to their respective counterparts in SEEK.
+If the sample type is not available, this will be logged.

 ### Updating nodes in SEEK based on updates in openBIS

 Updating nodes in SEEK uses the same general command, parameters and options.
 Unless otherwise